mike-goodwin/owasp-threat-dragon-desktop/README.md

 1. [**A web application**](https://github.com/mike-goodwin/owasp-threat-dragon): For the web application, models files are stored in GitHub (other storage will become available).
 We are currently maintaining [a working protoype](https://threatdragon.org) in synch with the master code branch.

 2. [**A desktop application**](https://github.com/mike-goodwin/owasp-threat-dragon-desktop): This is based on [Electron](https://electron.atom.io/).
-There are builds available for Windows and OSX (Linux will follow at some point).
+There are installers available for both Windows and Mac OSX, as well as rpm and debian packages for Linux.
 For this variant models are stored on the local filesystem.

 [End user help](http://docs.threatdragon.org/) is available for both variants.